injeti-manohar/AZ-104/Module9.md

 A container group is a collection of containers that get scheduled on the same host machine.
 The containers in a container group share a lifecycle, resources, local network, and storage volumes.
 It's similar in concept to a pod in Kubernetes.

 > Common use cases described in [MS LEARN](https://docs.microsoft.com/en-us/learn/modules/configure-azure-container-instances/4-implement-container-groups)

+### Docker
+The software can be developed locally within a Docker container, shared with Quality Assurance resources for testing. and then deployed to production in the Azure Cloud.
+Once deployed, the application can easily be scaled using the Azure Container Instances (ACI).